Step up and step down surfboards can find a place in every surfer’s quiver.

 Not sure which boards are right for you?

-Take a look at this guide and discover how to tackle any type of wave by adding some step up and step down boards to your collection.
+Take a look at this guide and discover how to tackle any type of wave by adding some step up and step down surfboards to your collection.

 What Is A Step Up Surfboard?

-When the waves kick up a notch and you need something bigger that is easier to paddle and provides more stability, you can look to a step up board.
+When the waves kick up a notch and you need something bigger that is easier to paddle and provides more stability, you can look to a step up surfboard.

 As noted above, it’s not exactly a type of surfboard, it’s just one that is longer and/or thicker than what you have.